The North Face Ultra Endurance

 .
 It seems that all the extra reinforcement on the upper cost these shoes a bit when it came to weight, but they didn't feel excessively heavy while out on the trail, and a couple of extra ounces, in this case, is enough to prejudice a person away from buying and loving them.

-, a shoe that ended up with the exact same final score.
-To be fair, they were also more protective than those shoes, so a person really needs to decide how they want their shoe to feel and what aspect is more important to them when considering what to buy.
-We could feel a lot more of the trail when running in them than when we wore our Top Pick for Light and Fast Running, the Nike Zoom Terra Kiger 4
+.
+To be fair, they were also more protective than those shoes, so a person needs to decide how they want their shoe to feel and what aspect is more important to them when considering what to buy.
+We could still feel a lot more of the trail when running in them than when we wore the conceptually similar New Balance Leadville v3

 Running through the pinon and juniper forests on the Escarpment Trail in the Ultra Endurance shoes.
 In the background are the town and ranches of Ridgway, Colorado, and the Cimarron Range of the San Juans beyond.

-The Ultra Endurance is our Best Buy award winner because it is a quality shoe that is durable, while checking in at a price slightly lower than the rest.
-It is a traditional shoe with 8mm of heel-toe drop, but rides low to the ground.
+is a traditional shoe with 8mm of heel-toe drop but rides low to the ground.
 This is a shoe that is good for nearly every application and all types of runners, and should easily have a much wider following than the Ultra Trail shoe that we reviewed in the past.
 Overall, you can't go wrong by buying this shoe, which is why we are happy to recommend it.

 Out for an evening run on the Oak Creek Trail above Ouray, Colorado.
 This classic loop provides tons of vertical and not too frequently traveled single track through aspen forests and elk filled meadows.
 The Ultra Endurance shoe was a perfect cushioned choice for the huge descent and couple of creek crossings.